Marketplace vs. Wholesale Coffee Distributor

 | Lead time | Roaster handling time + shipping | Scheduled deliveries; route-dependent |

 Wholesale distributors win on logistics scale and dedicated account management.
-The Who's Brew marketplace wins on flexibility, transparency, and direct access to many independent roasters without a long-term contract.
+The Who's Brew marketplace pairs the flexibility and transparency of direct roaster relationships with aggregated Wholesale Profile tier discounts, so cafes can compound savings across multiple coffees from the same roaster without a long-term contract.

-Browse the marketplace →Wholesale distributors are essential infrastructure for high-volume buyers — chains, hospitality groups, and offices with strict reorder cadence and managed delivery routes.
-They consolidate dozens of brands under a single account manager and handle logistics that smaller buyers can't sustain.
-A multi-roaster marketplace operates closer to direct trade: a cafe or office sources directly from independent roasters, picks the coffee per order, and pays roaster-set pricing without contract minimums.
-Many cafes use both — a distributor for the workhorse house blend and a marketplace for guest-roaster features and seasonal rotation — because the two models genuinely solve different procurement problems.
+Browse the marketplace →Wholesale distributors remain essential infrastructure for high-volume buyers — chains, hospitality groups, and offices with strict reorder cadence and managed delivery routes.
+A multi-roaster marketplace operates closer to direct trade: a cafe or office sources directly from independent roasters at roaster-set prices.
+The Who's Brew take on volume pricing layers two roaster-controlled mechanisms on top of that direct model — per-product Bulk pricing for larger weights with minimums, and Wholesale Discount Profiles that aggregate weight across multiple products on the profile and unlock tier discounts in the cart automatically.
+Many cafes use both models — a distributor for the workhorse house blend and a marketplace for guest-roaster features, seasonal rotation, and bulk reorders that earn the roaster's profile-tier discount.

 Other comparisons